shahidul034/LLM-and-Langchain-Tutorial-and-resources/README.md

 # LLM training and Langchain tutorial

-A brief description of what this project does and who it's for LLM training ,testing and integrate with Langchain.
+A brief description and important resources of LLM training, testing, and integration with Langchain

 ## Installation